 Tel Aviv has a booming, vibrant and diverse street art scene.
 Sure, you will find here big murals but what’s great about the local street art scene is how independent and creative it is.
 Not only you can admire here tags and stencils but also 3-D prints, crocheting and more!

 Areas that literally covered with street art are Florentine, Caramel Market, and Nahalat Binyamin but you can find works all over the city really.
+It’s best to discover Tel Aviv street art with a tour – click here for details and to book a spot.

 Look at the skyline from above